CogentRoleplayCommunity/FogentRoleplay/src/CreationMyth/CreationMyth.md

 ### The First of Brightkind

-With a divine touch, the Bright Lord bestowed the blessing upon the most devoted daughters of Fellkind his offspring.These were the first demi-brights or Brightkin.
+With a divine touch, the Bright Lord bestowed the blessing upon the most devoted daughters of Fellkind his offspring.
+These were the first demigods or Brightkin.

 ![img](../Races/Brightkin/Brightkin.png)